SonarSoftwareInc/importer/README.md

 By default, when importing accounts, they will inherit the default billing parameters set in Sonar.
 If you need to override this for specific accounts, use this function.

 `$results = $importer->importAccountBillingParameters("/home/simon/accountBillingParameters.csv");`

+###Importing account secondary addresses
+To import account secondary addresses, call the function **importAccountSecondaryAddresses** on the Importer class, passing in the path to a properly formatted CSV file with account secondary address data.
+You will need to manipulate your data into the appropriate format before importing, by using the account secondary addresses template in the templates folder.

+An account secondary address is any non-physical address.
+The only available built in type is a mailing address, but you can also create additional types.

+`$results = $importer->importAccountSecondaryAddresses("/home/simon/accountSecondaryAddresses.csv");`